kobbiman/WebsiteSeed/README.md

 # WebsiteSeed - CMS
-A website seed using loopback.io and ReactJS
+A website seed for building CMS using loopback.io and ReactJS